 When designing and developing new systems, platforms and habits, design and develop them compliant with the standards and expectations of the time!

-130 kWh, 80 KgCO2 emissions for a single mouse click to mint a single-edition NFT is ridiculous and unethical.
+130 kWh, 80 KgCO2 for a single mouse click to mint a single-edition NFT is ridiculous and unethical.

-340 KWh, 210 KgCO2 emissions just to record a handful of bids and sales on a single-edition NFT is outrageous and unethical.
+340 KWh, 210 KgCO2 just to record a handful of bids and sales on a single-edition NFT is outrageous and unethical.

-100s of MWh, 100s of tonnes of CO2 emissions in a few months, just to keep track of a few dozen editioned NFTs is absolutely deranged.
+100s of MWh, 100s of tonnes of CO2 in a few months, just to keep track of a few dozen editioned NFTs is absolutely deranged.

 Of course even these figures — and anything an individual does — are a drop in the ocean of global emissions (~50 billion tonnes CO2e ).
 Of course we have to completely decarbonize our energy production (which must probably include nextgen nuclear ), and invent new, negative emission carbon capture and storage technologies .
-But at best these are going to take decades to be invented, tested and deployed on a planetary scale.
+But at best these are going to take decades to be invented, tested and deployed on a global scale.
 In the meantime, our emissions are not only not decreasing, they are increasing (excluding a small lockdown related decrease in 2020 ).